tock/tock/doc/courses/rustconf/environment.md

 flash it onto the Hail.
 When the flash command succeeds, the Hail test app should no longer be working (i.e. the blue LED will not be blinking).
 Instead, the red LED will be blinking furiously, a sign that the kernel has panicked.

 Don't panic!
-This is because:
+This is because...

 ### Clear out the applications and re-flash the test app.

-The Tock Binary Format (TBF) was recently changed, and is incompatible with the app pre-loaded on the Hail board.
+...the Tock Binary Format (TBF) was recently changed, and is incompatible with the app pre-loaded on the Hail board.
 To fix this, clear it out and re-flash it.

     $ tockloader list